3333444n/birthday-wall/README.md

 3. **🏀 Bouncing Birthday Face**: The birthday person's face bounces around the screen like the old DVD screensaver, changing to different photos each time it hits an edge.
 Everyone always cheers when it hits a corner perfectly! ✅ **FULLY IMPLEMENTED**

-4. **🌍 Happy Birthday Around the World**: The screen shows "Happy Birthday" in different languages, mixed with the birthday person's nicknames and fun messages.
+4. **🌍 Happy Birthday Around the World**: The screen shows "Happy Birthday" in different languages, randomly combined with the birthday person's nicknames (Nanys, Danolo, Dano, Danilo, Nanis, Dany).
+Every few seconds a new combination appears like "¡Feliz Cumpleaños Danolo!" or "お誕生日おめでとう Nanis!" in elegant serif typography on a clean white background. ✅ **FULLY IMPLEMENTED**

 The party host can also pop up announcements on the screen from their phone (like "Cake time in 5 minutes!").